cyphar/cyphar.com/db/posts/tuple-unpacking-oddness.md

 L[L.index(b)] = a
 ```

 Which explains why there's no change!
-We modify it `L[0]` and then revert it
+We modify `L[0]` and then revert it
 immediately.
 This seemed to be (at least in my opinion) a violation of the order
 of operations of subscripting and tuple unpacking.